Skip to content

 Benjamin Moore Chantilly Lace vs Dover White

-Dover White is an off-white, so it is even darker and creamier than Alabaster.
+Dover White is technically white, but it is even creamier than Alabaster so I class this one as an off-white.
 Again, nothing like the true white of Chantilly Lace.

 Chantilly Lace vs Dover White.
 A selection of white paint swatches under a larger sample of Chantilly Lace.